Premier’s Awards Nominees

 Bill Deba is an entertainer, creator and leader in the international loggersports industry.
 Owner of The Lumberjacks Company and producer, director and host of the LUMBERJACKS TV series, Bill is instrumental in using film to highlight the accomplishments of loggersport competitors across North America.
-Producing more than 230 episodes, the show has traveled to Ireland, Switzerland and Germany, in addition to destinations across Canada and the U.S. Bill is a household name within the loggersports industry and his dedication to keeping the sport active through TV film has greatly contributed to its continued programming at colleges and universities across Canada.
+Producing more than 230 episodes, the show has travelled to Ireland, Switzerland and Germany, in addition to destinations across Canada and the U.S. Bill is a household name within the loggersports industry and his dedication to keeping the sport active through TV film has greatly contributed to its continued programming at colleges and universities across Canada.

 Graham BashfordPersonal Support Worker, 2002